What Is Pugalug Rescue?

 Please don't leave your pug unattended in a car in any weather for any length of time.

 We're here to help with post-adoption advice.
-We highly recommend you subscribe to our free chat forum where you can get support, advice and just plain enjoyment from sharing with like-minded pug guardians.
 If you need special support, please contact us.

 Pugalug Club Pug Rescue